There is plenty of history and heritage in South Gloucestershire.

 Thornbury Museum illustrates the history of Thornbury and the Lower Severn Vale through collections of archaeological, social, domestic and trade items.

 There is a special exhibition on the Thornbury Roman coin hoard that was discovered in 2004.
-Other exhibitions feature regularly.
+It also hosts a programme of changing exhibitions on topics of local interest.

 Yate Heritage Centre

 Yate Heritage Centre is housed in a former Victorian stable building.
-It has changing local history displays, space for community art exhibitions and community events.
+It has changing local history displays and space for community art exhibitions.
+The local history collections are available to view for research.

 Heritage sites